Why do we need this research?

 Pre-eclampsia is a common and potentially serious complication of pregnancy, which in rare cases can cause the death of the mother or the stillbirth of her baby.
 However, most cases of pre-eclampsia are mild and have no effect on the pregnancy.

-In the PARROT study, researchers funded by Tommy’s showed that a simple blood test can help to identify which women with symptoms of pre-eclampsia are most at risk of developing severe complications.
-The test measured the amount of a substance called placental growth factor (PlGF) in the blood.
-Testing also helped to reduce the time it took to diagnose pre-eclampsia.
+In the PARROT study, researchers funded by Tommy’s showed that a simple blood test can be used to work out which women with symptoms of pre-eclampsia are most at risk of developing severe complications.
+The test measures the amount of a substance called placental growth factor (PlGF) in the blood.
+PlGF testing also helped to reduce the time it took to diagnose pre-eclampsia.

 We now want to find out how often this test should be repeated during pregnancy.